Coping Strategies for Parents of Children with ADHD

 Establishing a structured routine can significantly reduce stress by providing predictability for both you and your child.
 This includes consistent schedules for meals, homework, play, and bedtime.
 Additionally, taking time for self-care and seeking support from other parents in similar situations can offer relief and practical advice.

-Creating a quiet and clutter-free homework space can help minimize distractions and increase focus for a child with ADHD.
+Creating a quiet and clutter-free homework space can help minimise distractions and increase focus for a child with ADHD.
 Setting a regular homework routine and breaking tasks into smaller, manageable parts can also encourage completion.
 Praise and positive reinforcement for effort and accomplishments can boost their motivation and self-esteem.

 A balanced diet rich in fruits, vegetables, whole grains, and lean proteins can support overall health and potentially improve symptoms of ADHD.
 Some parents find that reducing sugar and eliminating certain food additives and preservatives may help manage hyperactivity and attention issues.
 Consulting with a healthcare professional or a dietitian can provide personalized advice tailored to your child’s needs.